 The AI model is often very complex to obtain, because it requires a very specific selection of training data and requires a lot of effort (e.g. in terms of computing power or in terms of human effort to intelligently format the Input data).

 - the protection of databases by an ad-hoc right.

-I remember the definition The software given by the French Academy in its dictionary (9th edition) is a “ Structured set of programs performing a specific function, allowing the accomplishment of a given task".
-AI seems to fit well in this definition.
+I remember the definition of software given by the French Academy in its dictionary (9th edition) is a “ Structured set of programs performing a specific function, allowing the accomplishment of a given task".
+AI seems to fit this definition.